stdntuvmath/LLLongTerm/README.md

   - Price with EMA overlays and HLEV origin
   - EMA angle with σ-bands and signal markers
   - ATR percentage over time

+### Console / Printable Output

+In addition to graphical plots, the script produces **human-readable console output** summarizing each simulated trade event.

+For each completed trade, the output includes:
+- Trade number
+- Buy and sell dates
+- Entry and exit prices
+- Calculated position size
+- Profit or loss for the trade
+- Running account balance

+At the end of execution, a final summary is printed showing:
+- Starting account balance
+- Total profit or loss
+- Ending account balance

+This textual output is designed to be:
+- Easy to review without visual plots
+- Suitable for logging or redirection to a file
+- Helpful for validating signal behavior during research and tuning

 These visualizations are intended to support **research and interpretation**, not automated decision-making.